Eastern European Group: Representation

-The Eastern European Group has two seats in the United Nations Security Council (UNSC); the permanent seat of Russia, and one elected seat, currently held by Slovenia.
+The Eastern European Group has two seats in the United Nations Security Council (UNSC); the permanent seat of Russia, and one elected seat, currently held by Latvia.
 The Group further has 6 seats on the United Nations Economic and Social Council and 6 seats on the United Nations Human Rights Council.
 It is also eligible for having its nationals elected as President of the United Nations General Assembly in years ending with 2 and 7; most recently, Csaba Kőrösi of Hungary was elected to this position in 2022 and was the office holder of the Seventy-seventh session.

 Security Council

 The Eastern European Group holds two seats on the Security Council, 1 non-permanent and 1 permanent.
 The current members of the Security Council from the Group are: